Leaving The Scene of Personal Injury

-The extent of the injury is not relevant except to show whether or not the defendant was aware a col-lision occurred.
-In other words, the severity of the injuries or lack of severity can not be used to show guilt.
-However, if the injuries are very serious it can be used to show that its likely the defendant knew the accident occurred and vice versa if the injuries are comparatively minor a defense attorney may be able to argue that the defendant was not aware a collision even occurred.
+The extent of the injury is not relevant except to show whether or not the defendant was aware a collision occurred.
+In other words, the severity of the injuries or lack of severity cannot be used to show guilt.
+However, if the injuries are very serious it can be used to show that it is in fact likely that the defendant knew the accident occurred.
+If the injuries are comparatively minor, a defense attorney may be able to argue that the defendant was not aware a collision ever occurred.

-The District Attorney's Office takes leaving the scene of personal injury charges seriously and will aggressively pursue the case.
-Under the statute the maximum penalty is two years in jail and a $1,000 fine.
+Under the statute, the maximum penalty is two years in jail and a $1,000 fine.
 The statute also imposes a mandatory minimum of six months in jail, $500 fine and a one-year license loss.

-- That you were not aware you were involved in a collision, especially if the collision and resulting injuries were comparatively minor.
+- You were not aware you were involved in a collision, especially if the collision and resulting injuries were comparatively minor

-This is not an exhaustive list of all possible defenses available.
+** This is not an exhaustive list of all possible defenses available.
 Your attorney will be able to review your case and discuss with you the best possible defenses to present.What to Do Next

 If you have been charged with leaving the scene of personal injury you are facing a mandatory minimum jail sentence.
 It is critical for you to discuss your case with an attorney who has a history of successfully representing clients.